Limitation of the Vend: The river Tees and its ports join the cartel

 The breakthrough: Stockton and Darlington Railway extension over the Tees (1830) linked mines in south of coalfield to a deep water port (Middlesbrough, pop.
 150).
 They soon joined the cartel.
 (J. Miller after W. Dixon: Science Museum.)

 Unlike its northern sisters, the river Tees was not on the coalfield.
 The nearest mines were in the Auckland district of south Durham, and were rudimentary land-sale collieries, sending their produce to local consumers by road, even pack-mule.
 The cost of a ton of coal doubled between Bishop Auckland and Darlington, and trebled by Stockton-on-Tees, where it might be better to import it by sea.

 The Stockton and Darlington Railway was promoted (1818) to carry this local coal traffic more efficiently for the benefit of local consumers while making a modest profit.
 Since Stockton was an unsatisfactory port — the navigation from river to sea was poor — the railway's Quaker promoters thought an export trade was a distant dream.
 The Limitation of the Vend did not even bother to oppose the railway effectively in Parliament.
 They were to regret it.

 Port Clarence, the drop (T.H.
 Hair, Views).
 The Clarence Railway was the first in the world to compete for freight traffic.

 Christopher Tennant, a Stockton merchant, had a different vision.
 He appreciated that, if a good deep water port could be made, it should be possible to supply it by rail, hence tap the lucrative London market.
 He promoted the rival Clarence Railway for the purpose.
 Powerful members of the Limitation of the Vend strongly opposed it in Parliament on environmental grounds, at first successfully, saying the locomotives would be a public nuisance (May 1825).
-The Stockton & Darlington bitterly resented the competition from the Clarence, regarding it as an interloper; despite this the Clarence was legally entitled to run its waggons on the S & D line.
+The Stockton and Darlington bitterly resented the competition from the Clarence, regarding it as an interloper; despite this the Clarence was legally entitled to run its waggons on the S&D line.

 Shortly afterwards, the Stockton and Darlington realised they could have a profitable coal export trade after all.
 It was so successful that the directors decided to build a suspension bridge across the Tees to Middlesbrough (pop.
 150), where a better port could be made.
-The cartel tried to deny the railway the necessary parliamentary sanction and strongly opposed the scheme in the House of Lords.
+The cartel tried to deny the railway the necessary sanction by Parliamentary and strongly opposed the scheme in the House of Lords.

 The coal-owners of the Tyne and Wear, who had been caught napping in 1821, were now wide awake to the danger of the Tees competition, and they banded their forces together to prevent the continuation of the railway to deep water.
 Having themselves to pay heavy wayleave rents, they contended that the legislature, in sanctioning a public railroad for the conveyance of coals, was virtually giving a bonus to their rivals in trade by relieving them from the difficulty of bargaining with the landowners for a right of passage through their property and by rendering unnecessary the investment of capital in waggonways.